 It is important that the sound or word that you use as a Marker shouldn’t be used at any other time.
 This is why words like ‘good’ or ‘yes’ shouldn’t be used unless you can be sure that you will only use them for training and that you will always be able to follow it with a reward.

-You will also need to say the word in exactly the same way and same tone each time.
-Otherwise the word won’t be as effective and may confuse your horse.
+You will also need to say the word in exactly the same way and the same tone each time.
+Otherwise, the word won’t be as effective and may confuse your horse.

 However, I do need to be careful that I keep the sound I use to ask my horses to move forward or increase their pace, different from the Marker.
-For this I use several clucks in a row (for an example listen to audio below).
+For this, I use several clucks in a row (for an example listen to the audio below).